YS-repo/ML/README.md

 ## Usage

 Clone the repository to your local system.
-Follow the instructions below for r=each purpose:
+Follow the instructions below for each purpose:

 ### Converting data to Yolo format
 - - -